AdobeDocs/learning-manager.en/help/migrated/kb/generate-har-file.md

    ![](assets/preserve-log-checkbox.png)

-1. Login to [Captivate Prime](https://captivateprime.adobe.com/acapindex.html) using your credentials and take the course.
+1. Login to [Learning Manager](https://learningmanager.adobe.com/acapindex.html) using your credentials and take the course.
 Do all the operations which will result in the issue.
 1. In developer tools, right click and select **Save All as HAR with Content**.

-   In some versions of Google Chrome, you might have to select **[!UICONTROL Copy** > **Copy all as HAR]**.
+   In some versions of Google Chrome, you might have to select **[!UICONTROL Copy]** > **[!UICONTROL Copy all as HAR]**.

    ![](assets/copy-hra.png)